 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 We witnessed the massive construction around Hudson Yards in Manhattan for those on the west side.
-If you don’t venture above 23rd Street or have meditated in India for the past two years, Hudson Yards in NYC will become the most massive private real estate development in the United States.
+If you don’t venture above 23rd Street or have meditated in India for two years, Hudson Yards in NYC will become the most massive real estate development in the United States.
 Also, it is the most expensive Project ever built.
-Hudson Yards cover 28 acres and have 18 million square feet of offices, retail, and residential space.
-It extends between 10th and 11th Avenues and between 30 and 34th Streets.
+Hudson Yards in New York cover 28 acres and have 18 million square feet of offices, retail, and residential space.
+It extends between 10th and 11th Ave between 30 and 34th Streets.
 The Hudson Yards site was initially intended for other developments, most notably in the early 2000s as the site of the West Side Stadium, during the New York City bid for the 2012 Summer Olympics.
 The area is very safe and not dangerous at all.

 As a result, the Project will cause a massive shift from midtown east/downtown to the city’s west side.